-5.2.4 An employee required to work on a designated holiday (see 5.1.2) will be granted equivalent time off in lieu.
-They will receive no payment in addition to 8 hours ordinary pay until after 8 hours have been worked, when the appropriate overtime rate will be paid.
+5.2.5 An employee required to work on a designated holiday (see 5.1.2) will be granted equivalent time off in lieu.
+The appropriate overtime rate will be applicable after 8 hours have been worked at the employee's ordinary rate.

 5.3.1 Where a statutory or designated holiday falls during a period of annual, sick, or special leave on pay, an employee is entitled to that holiday which is not to be debited against such leave.
 This shall also apply on termination of employment whereby the final date of work is extended by any annual holiday entitlement not taken, and any statutory holiday falling during that period is debited and the annual leave is extended accordingly.

 5.4 Recreation Leave for Standard employees | Te Wehenga Whakangā mā ngā Kaimahi Ahuwhānui

 One day’s recreation leave will be granted each year to Standard scale employees and must be taken during the following year.
 Recreation leave not taken at the time of ceasing service with the School will be forfeited.